 Our aim is to support you throughout your student placement, and we hope this information will act as an introduction to our services.

-The hospice currently has ten in-patient beds, and places for ten day care patients two days a week.
+The hospice currently has twenty in-patient beds, and places for day care patients several times a week.
 Patients are admitted for symptom control, for respite care, palliative rehabilitation, psychosocial support or for terminal care.
-The patients are adults who have a terminal disease, and they may be referred from hospital or from the community by their doctors, Macmillan nurses, GP’s, or district nurses.
+The patients are adults who have a terminal disease, and they may be referred from hospital or from the community by their doctors, Community Nurse Specialists, GPs, or district nurses.

 Palliative care provides a unique opportunity to provide truly holistic care, the physical, psychological, emotional and spiritual aspects of each patient and their relatives being afforded equal importance.